Smeal Supply Chain MBA Students Win Competition

 Supply Chain Class Featured in Journal of Commerce

 The Supply Chain Program at the State College Area High School has been featured in the Journal of Commerce.
 The program was designed by Sarah Griffith, a teacher at State High, and Bob Novack, associate professor of supply chain and information systems.
 Currently, more than 40 students are engaged in the program.
-The article can be seen at Forging the First Link.

 Students Compete in Boeing Competition